tonypottera24/ZKOracle/README.md

 | proof | `bytes` | The zero knowledge proof of the encryption |

 #### Remove secret
-Remove a secret from the oracle.
+Remove a secret from an oracle.

 `function secret_remove(bytes32 secret_key, address oracle) public`